How To Pack Medication for Air Travel Internationally

 IMPORTANT: Some people don’t fill in information about medications; my experience has shown me when you don’t and you are flagged for something, the scrutiny over every bottle is more intense.

-5.2 Customs Inspection Process
+4.2 Customs Inspection Process

 If you are selected for additional screening:

 Inform the customs agent that you’re carrying prescription medications, including any liquids or special items like syringes and gel paks.
 Being proactive helps establish transparency and usually results in a smoother screening process.
+But if for some reason your Ativan or codeine cough medicine is confiscated, check out our guide that explains what to do next.

 During the screening: